rhblind/rhblind.github.io/content/posts/config.md

 -  Unpinned core packages

     In some cases we want to install the latest and greatest version of a package.
     Doom allows us to unpin packages using the `unpin` macro.

     ```emacs-lisp
-    (unpin! (:tools lsp tree-sitter))
+    (unpin! (:tools lsp))
     ```

 <!--list-separator-->